apalache-mc/apalache/json-rpc/README.md

 the timeout is infinite.

 To avoid an additional call, we also allow `assumeTransition` to roll back the context to an earlier snapshot *before* assuming the transition.
-In this case, the `snapshotId` parameter must be set to the identifier of the snapshot to roll back to.
-If `snapshotId` is negative (or not set), then no rollback is performed.
-When the `snapshotId` is set, the rollback is performed unconditionally.
+In this case, the `rollbackToSnapshotId` parameter must be set to the identifier of the snapshot to roll back to.
+If `rollbackToSnapshotId` is negative (or not set), then no rollback is performed.
+When the `rollbackToSnapshotId` is set, the rollback is performed unconditionally.
 You have to be careful about landing in a state with the right snapshot.